Plotopteridae: Evolution

-The earliest known member of the family, Phocavis maritimus lived in the late Eocene, but most of the known species lived during Oligocene time, becoming extinct in the early to mid-Miocene.
+They seem to have evolved in the arctic islands during the mid-Eocene.
+From there, they would spread southwards with the formation of kelp forests.
+The earliest known member of the family, Phocavis maritimus lived during the late Eocene, but most of the known species lived during Oligocene.
+Plotopterids would become extinct in the early to mid-Miocene.
 That they became extinct at the same time as the giant penguins of the Southern Hemisphere, which also coincided with the radiation of the seals and dolphins, has led to speculation that the expansion of marine mammals was responsible for the extinction of the Plotopteridae, though this has not been formally tested.